 Where you can park

-Blue Badge holders can park:
+Blue Badge holders can park free:

-- free at on-street parking meters and in pay and display bays
+- in pay and display bays

 You can find more guidance on parking in the Blue Badge holder rights and responsibilities document.

 You must display the badge where it can be clearly read from outside the vehicle.
 The front of the badge should face upwards, showing the wheelchair symbol.